Azie88/MySQL-Inventory-Database/README.md

 6. Use the EER Diagram to enter the column datatypes, primary keys and foreign keys for each table
 ![EER Diagram](https://github.com/user-attachments/assets/86dabcb4-3f3a-4e34-9754-939b394312ac)

 You are now ready to query the database and retrieve specific data, generate reports and make data-driven decisions.
-Use the SQL queries in the `mySQL.sql` file as examples
+Use the SQL queries in the `Queries.sql` file as examples

 ## Contributions :handshake: